PageDAO/PageDAO-DocSite/docs/faq.md

 **NOTE:** Staking requires you to provide the same amount of **BOTH Tokens**, in this case, ETH and PAGE.

 When the transactions are done, you can just wait and be rewarded!

+**How Do I Mint an NFTBook?**

+Go to https://membership.nftbookbazaar.com to get a Membership NFT if you don't already have one.

+Open https://mint.nftbookbazaar.com and connect your wallet to the Polygon network.
+Follow the steps to upload your book's PDF and art, then visit your wallet address on OpenSea to list them on the market if you like.